mrivera6197/React-Testing-TV-Show/README.md

 - use mocks in unit tests
 - test asynchronous API calls that are made in a component
-- test React components as the props change
+- test React components as nothe props change

 ### Introduction